Floor Conveyors

-Our floor conveyor systems are designed for particularly heavy loads and offer maximum stability.
+Our floor conveyor systems are engineered for exceptionally heavy loads, providing utmost stability.

-Ideal for heavy-duty applications in industry and mechanical engineering.
+Optimal for heavy-duty applications in industrial and mechanical engineering.

 System Overview

-A floor conveyor is a floor-mounted conveyor system used to transport workpieces, vehicles, pallets, or load carriers within production and logistics areas.
+A floor conveyor system is a ground-mounted conveying system utilized for the transport of workpieces, vehicles, pallets, or load carriers within production and logistics environments.

 - Manufacturing and assembly lines

-Floor conveyors are available in various designs, for example:
+Floor conveyors are available in various configurations, for example:

-- a conveying medium such as a chain, roller, or belt
+- a conveying medium such as chain, roller, or belt

-Transportation is handled by a system installed on the floor that moves loads from one station to the next.
+Transportation is carried out by a floor-mounted system that moves loads from one station to the next.

 - pulled or pushed by chains